TSA destroys prominent Malian musician's custom-made traditional instrument

 Calling it a "terrible situation," he added that he hoped "to get an apology at some point."

-In an earlier Facebook post about the incident, Sissoko, 52, said he discovered the instrument in pieces on Tuesday, at his home in Paris.
-He said he had boarded the flight on Feb.
+In an earlier Facebook post about the incident, Sissoko, 52, said he discovered the instrument in pieces Tuesday at his home in Paris.
+He said he had boarded the flight Feb.
 2. and arrived in the French capital the following day.

 NBC News has approached the TSA for comment.